FLAG FOOTBALL RULE BOOK

 No headgear with an extended bill may be worn.
 Baseball caps with the visor turned to the back of the player’s head are acceptable.

-All players on the field of play must wear approved “Triple Threat Flags” at the waist.
-The flags must be securely sewn to the belt and the entire belt must be able to be freely pulled off.
-The league will provide flag belts.
+All players on the field of play must wear approved “Triple Threat Flag” jerseys.
+Three flags must be worn and must be able to be freely pulled off.
+The league will provide flag jerseys.

 - 1 Point from Mid-circle

 - 2 Points from top of the circle

 Defensive team returns an extra-point for a score = 2 points.

 2 Points will be awarded on first-forth downs except on first down when the spot of the ball is a result of a score, punt, or beginning of a half.